menteenetwork/Mentee/README.md

 - Each mentor can open a free group.
 The group with over 2 mentees will require an additional stake.
 Adding each ten mentees (10, 20, 30 etc.) requires more stake.

 - Additionally to the mentorship, each mentor will have the ability to set a minute-payment for each minute of their time so they can work as profssional advisers directly from the platform.
-Mentee collects a fee for this activity.
+Mentee platform collects a fee for this activity.

 - Courses, quizzes, tests, tasks creation generates Mentorpower